-3. Lease transactions-lessee
+2. Lease transactions-lessee

 (a) The Company rents buildings from other related parties.
-The periods of the lease contracts are 1 month to 3 years.
+The periods of the lease contracts are 2 months.
 The calculation of rental is determined by the rental in the neighborhood and the area rent.
-The rents to holy grace construction are paid in every half year, and to Hung Yeu Company are paid monthly based on the lease contracts.
+The rents to Hung Yeu Company are paid monthly based on the lease contracts.